pmohinder/platform-docs/03_Provisioning_EclecticIQ_ER_Client/Readme.md

     osquery.
 For more information, see [Uninstalling the Client](#uninstalling-the-client).

-2. Execute the command to install the PolyLogyx client with administrative rights and a valid certificate.
-For more information, see [Deploying the PolyLogyx Client](#deploying-the-polylogyx-client).
+2. Execute the command to install the EclecticIQ client with administrative rights and a valid certificate.
+For more information, see [Deploying the EclecticIQ Client](#deploying-the-polylogyx-client).

 |										|																							|